Home/Legumes/Anasazi Beans

 Instructions

-2. 2.
-In a separate bowl, combine mango, red onion, jalapeño, lime juice, and salt to make the salsa.
+1. 1.
+In a bowl, mix mango, red onion, jalapeño, lime juice, and salt to create the salsa.

 Anasazi Bean and Sweet Potato Hash

-A hearty breakfast hash featuring Anasazi beans and sweet potatoes, seasoned with herbs for a nutritious start to your day.
+A savory breakfast hash featuring Anasazi beans and sweet potatoes, perfect for a healthy start to your day.

 Ingredients